nickbagley-git/event_app/README.md

 The code for the setup of the html files is also based off of the photo_blog example from lecture.
 The controllers, router, and session portions are all based off of Nat Tuck's code in photo_blog as well.

+The code for allowing photos to display and work in a production environment was also based off of the photo_blog example.

 The deployment code is also based off of lecture deployments.

 <<<<<<< HEAD